-Name and Year First Elected as a Director Age Qualifications and Experience Dr. Puryear's extensive academic and board service and his experiences in finance, corporate governance and executive compensation matters strengthen our Board's collective qualifications, skills, experience and viewpoints.
-Robert M. Couch (2011) Mr. Couch is Counsel to Bradley Arant Boult Cummings LLP, a law firm based in Birmingham, Alabama.
+Mr. Couch is Counsel to Bradley Arant Boult Cummings LLP, a law firm based in Birmingham, Alabama.
 Mr. Couch is also Chairman of ARK Real Estate Strategies, LLC.
-ARK helps banks and financial institutions evaluate, manage and market foreclosed residential real estate.
-ARK is also the manager of the ARK Real Estate Opportunity Fund I, LLC, an investment fund focused on distressed residential real estate.
+ARK is the manager of the ARK Real Estate Opportunity Fund I, LLC, an investment fund focused on distressed residential real estate.
 Mr. Couch is a member of the Board of Directors of Prospect Holding Company, LLC, the parent company of Prospect Mortgage of Sherman Oaks, California.
+He is also a director of MAX Exchange LLC, a start-up company primarily focused on the design and establishment of an electronic mortgage exchange.
 In December 2011, Mr. Couch was also appointed to the Bipartisan Policy Center Housing Commission.
 From June 2007 to November 2008, Mr. Couch served as General Counsel of the United States Department of Housing and Urban Development, or HUD.
 From December 2006 until June 2007, Mr. Couch served as Acting General Counsel of HUD.
 Mr. Couch began his service at HUD as President of Ginnie Mae from June 2006 until June 2007.
 Prior to his government service, Mr. Couch served as President and Chief Executive Officer of New South Federal Savings Bank.
-He holds a Juris Doctor degree from Washington and Lee University.
+He holds a Juris Doctor degree from Washington and Lee University and is a certified public accountant (inactive).
 Mr. Couch also serves on the board of directors of American Capital Mortgage Investment Corp.

 Mr. Couch's extensive senior executive and board experience, including in real estate and government, strengthen our Board's collective qualifications, skills, experience and viewpoints.
-Morris A. Davis (2008) 40 Dr. Davis is an Associate Professor in the Department of Real Estate and Urban Land Economics at the University of Wisconsin-Madison, School of Business.
-He has worked in the department since September 2006.
-He is currently on the Academic Advisory Council of the Federal Reserve Bank of Chicago and served in 2007 as a Research Associate at the Federal Reserve Bank of Cleveland.
-From July 2002 to August 2006, Dr. Davis was an economist at the Federal Reserve Board working in the Flow of Funds Section.
-From October 2001 to July qualifications, skills, experience and viewpoints.